alarmfox/curriculum-vitae/main.typ

   // URL is also optional
   url: "github.com/HiSA-Team/shadowfax",
 )
-- Shadowfax is a CoVE-specification–compliant TSM-driver written in Rust that provides the foundation for trusted computing on RISC-V application-class CPUs.
+- Shadowfax is a CoVE-compliant TSM-driver written in Rust that provides the foundation for trusted computing on RISC-V application-class CPUs, introduced at the #link("https://riscv-europe.org/summit/2025/media/proceedings/2025-05-14-RISC-V-Summit-Europe-P1.1.12-MERCOGLIANO-poster.pdf")[RISC-V-Summit-Europe].
-- Implemented TEECALL/TEERET protocols across multiple supervisor domains with a secure context-switch.
-- Boots a digitally signed TEE Security Module (TSM) for Trusted Virtual Machine management.
+- Supports a digitally signed TEE Security Manager (TSM) with hypervisor capabilities for Trusted Virtual Machine management.
-- Supports Linux kernel boot and a custom bare-metal hypervisor for guest creation.
-- Introduced at the RISCV Summit Europe 2025 (https://riscv-europe.org/summit/2025/media/proceedings/2025-05-14-RISC-V-Summit-Europe-P1.1.12-MERCOGLIANO-poster.pdf).
+- Supports local attestation through DICE protocol.

 #project(
   name: "Enclave benchmark",